akcware/ai-me/README.md

 A WhatsApp bot that provides AI-powered interactions using OpenAI's GPT models, voice processing, and image analysis capabilities.

+> 🏆 **Award-winning project**: 3rd Place at [Nosu AI Hackathon](https://devpost.com/software/twinify-your-ai-powered-digital-twin-for-whatsapp) in "Exploratory use of LLMs and Vision models" category ($500 Nebius)

 ## Features

 - **Chat with GPT**: Talk to OpenAI's models through WhatsApp